Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-events.md

 To preface; this blog is not a tutorial on how to use TNL nor how to reverse engineer, but meant for that _one_ person who might run into the same problem/idea in the future.

-For that one person, I hope this helps.
+For that one person, I hope this is resourceful.

 ## Torque Network Library (TNL)